litebird/litebird_sim/docs/source/scanning.rst

    included in the IMO and is properly initialized if you call :meth:`.DetectorInfo.from_imo`.
-If you do not specify any quaternion, the constructor for :class:`.DetectorInfo` will assume that the detector is looking at the boresight, and it will thus create a default :class:`.RotQuaternion` object, which corresponds to the identity quaternion :math:`(0 0 0 1)`; this is the case of the simple example we presented above.
+If you do not specify any quaternion, the constructor for :class:`.DetectorInfo` will assume that the detector is looking at the boresight.
+It will thus create a default :class:`.RotQuaternion` object, which corresponds to the identity quaternion :math:`(0 0 0 1)`; this is the case of the simple example we presented above.

 2. The second quaternion describes how to convert the reference frame of the focal plane (with the `z` axis aligned with the boresight)